jehoshua02/ocrolus-finicity-json-poc/README.md

 ## Data Transformation

-The POC includes a transformation step that adds missing fields to Finicity JSON data before uploading to Ocrolus.
+If enabled, the POC includes a transformation step that adds missing fields to Finicity JSON data before uploading to Ocrolus.
 This ensures compatibility with Ocrolus's requirements while preserving the original Finicity data.

 ### Why Transform?